openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_CRNN_From_Tensorflow.md

 git checkout 64f1f1867bffaacfeacc7a80eebf5834a5726122
 ```

-**Step 2.** Train the model using framework or use the pretrained checkpoint provided in this repository.
+**Step 2.** Train the model using framework or use the pre-trained checkpoint provided in this repository.

 **Step 3.** Create an inference graph:
     1. Go to the `CRNN_Tensorflow` directory with the cloned repository: